 - 8.01 [Expired 05/15/2020 per House Bill 20-1179] - 8.01 Prior to the administration of the medical marijuana in a nonsmokeable form at school, the student's parent or legal guardian shall complete and submit to the school the following documentation consistent with the local school board's adopted policy under section 7 of these rules. - 8.01(a) A written medical marijuana recommendation that includes the signature of one of the recommending physicians and the purpose, recommended dosage, frequency, length of time between dosages, and delivery route of the medical marijuana in a nonsmokeable form to be administered.
-Such recommendation shall be renewed by the recommending physicians on an annual basis; and - 8.01(b) A written statement from the student's parent or legal guardian releasing the school, and employees and volunteers of the school, from liability, except in cases of willful or wanton conduct or disregard of the criteria of the treatment plan outlined in section 8.02(a). - 8.02 Nothing in this section shall require any school personnel to possess or administer medical marijuana.

-8.03 A school district board of education, a school administration, the Colorado Department of Education or the Colorado State Board of Education shall not discipline or retaliate against any school personnel who volunteers to possess, administer, or assist in the administration of medical marijuana in a non-smokeable form pursuant to the instructions or plan for administration from one of the student's recommending physicians, including dosing, timing, and delivery route instruction.
+Such recommendation shall be renewed by the recommending physicians on an annual basis; and - 8.01(b) A written statement from the student's parent or legal guardian releasing the school, and employees and volunteers of the school, from liability, except in cases of willful or wanton conduct or disregard of the criteria of the treatment plan outlined in section 8.02(a). - 8.02 Nothing in this section shall require any school personnel to possess or administer medical marijuana. - A school district board of education or a school administration shall not discipline or retaliate against any school personnel who volunteers to possess, administer, or assist in the administration of medical marijuana in a non-smokeable form pursuant to the instructions or plan for administration from one of the student's recommending physicians, including dosing, timing, and delivery route instruction.